wg-osr/walkerga.github.io/class/mu_wizard2.md

 <summary><b>45.
 Sacrifices to Xiuhcoatl</b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Heavily engraved and painted greenstone tablets.*
 - You regenerate 1 HP every hour.
-- You can take as much damage as times you've studied this book when casting a spell and and add as much to its [sum], or alternatively crush a fresh heart for the same benefits.
+- You can take as much damage as times you've studied this book when casting a spell and add as much to its [sum], or alternatively crush a fresh heart for the same benefits.
 - Roll 1D4, you gain the following spell: 1.
 [Blood Thrall](/2020/11/13/blood-thrall/), 2.
 [Sacrifice to the Sun](/2020/11/13/sacrifice-to-the-sun/), 3.
 [Speak with Blood](/2020/11/13/speak-with-blood/), 4.
 [Swarm of Jaguars](/2020/11/13/swarm-of-jaguars/)
 ###### *From Unlawful Games's [Blood Aspirant](https://unlawfulgames.blogspot.com/2019/08/glog-blood-aspirant.html)!*
 </details>